 Acquisition of AFAQ / ISO 9002 quality certification.

 Vincent MUSSI, the son of Michel MUSSI, joined the company in the methods & production department.

 DEPAGNE SA changed its status from a “société anonyme” (French public limited company) and became a “société par actions simplifiée” (French joint stock company).

 Acquisition of AFAQ / ISO 9001:2000 quality certification.

 Transfer of the injection moulding activity to the site at La Rivière and the assembly and wiring activity to the Saint Gervais site.

 Introduction of a new sales policy and a communications strategy through actions such as the creation of a new general catalogue and modernising our logo.

-In 2019, the company employs 150 persons spread over the headquarters and the 2 production sites in Isère.
+The company employs 150 persons spread over the headquarters and the 2 production sites in Isère.